Boston Personal Injury Lawyers

 A mass tort is a type of personal injury case in which many people have factually similar claims against the same company.
 These claims are combined into one case, at least for the discovery phase, to relieve the burden on the court system and ensure fairness.

-At Finkelstein & Partners, we have extensive experience handling product liability and mass tort cases.
+Our personal injury lawyers have extensive experience handling product liability and mass tort cases.
 We are currently investigating claims regarding Juul use and vaping, Elmiron, and Zantac.
 Contact us immediately if these or other products have hurt you or a loved one.

 When a person dies in an accident that would have likely resulted in a personal injury lawsuit, an executor or administrator of the deceased’s estate can file a claim on behalf of the deceased’s family and estate to obtain compensation for:

 - The loss of income the deceased would have been reasonably expected to earn throughout their lifetime

 - The loss of services, protection, and assistance provided to their family members

 - Loss of care, comfort, companionship, society, guidance, and counsel

 - The cost of a funeral service and burial or cremation

 In Boston, the statute of limitations for wrongful death claims is the same as for personal injury claims: three years.
 The executor or administrator must file a wrongful death lawsuit in court within three years of the date of the deceased’s death.

 Losing a loved one in a preventable accident causes unimaginable pain.
 Receiving compensation for their death does not eliminate the pain, but it can help relieve the financial burden so survivors can process their grief.